TesterTesterov/gscScriptCompAndDecompiler/README.md

 - "<" is the string's beginning is for one-string comment.
 - "#" in the string's beginning is for defination of command.
 - "[..., ..., ...]" is for function argument's splitted with "," form.
 It goes strictly on the next line after the command defination.
+- "@" is a label, to which some arguments are connecting.
 - An "-1" argument means it connected with next string index.
 - ">" is for string beginning.
 After its goes mark of primar index of string or -1.
 If it's -1, the string is connected.
 Connected strings always goes after the defination of connected arguments.